 - a.
-Scope: This policy applies to all students who are taking nursing experience or teacher-training education courses currently in the Waseda University system. - b.
-Number of days: According to the training period.
-Please note that special consideration will not be given if you have registered for a quarterly course. - c.
-Procedure: Please follow the procedure explained in the Teacher-Training Course Guide and apply to your instructor for the special consideration form.
+Scope: This policy applies to all students who are taking nursing experience or teachertraining education courses currently in the Waseda University system. - b.
+Number of days: In accordance with the training period.

+Please note that special consideration will not be given if you have registered for a quarterly course, so please refrain from taking quarterly courses during the training period.